What is Stock Halt?

-- Crucial news or information, be it positive or negative about the company in the market.
+- Important news or information, be it positive or negative, about the company in the market.

 - SEC may impose regulatory imposition and prohibit the stock from doing business on rounds of doubt or fraudulent activities.

-- An occasion when huge or materialistic changes happen to the financial health of the company.
+- An occasion when massive or materialistic changes happen to the financial health of the company.

-- To provide the entire market participant to be aware of some significant information about a stock or security.
+- To provide the entire market participant to be aware of some vital information about a stock or security.

 - To provide other markets or exchanges, receive the news simultaneously.

-- To protect investors from suffering huge monetary losses.
+- To protect investors from suffering substantial monetary losses.

 - To prevent the stock from becoming a victim of panic buying or panic selling.

-- There are certain scenarios when, after a halt is lifted, the share price comes plummeting down.
+- There are specific scenarios when, after a halt is lifted, the share price comes plummeting down.